panoply/syncify/readme.md

 ### Input > Output

-Syncify expects project to have an **input** directory path which contains theme **source** files.
+Syncify expects projects to have an **input** directory path which contains theme **source** files.
 Files contained within an input directory are written to your defined **output** directory path.
-The generated output will be reflective of your online store and in most cases you add the output directory to your `.gitignore` file because it can rebuilt from input.
-If you used to working from a single directory (eg: Dawn) then it is important that you understand the difference between the **input** and **output** directories.
+The generated output will be reflective of your online store and in most cases you will add the output directory to your `.gitignore` file because it can rebuilt from input.
+If you are used to working from a single directory (eg: Dawn) then it is important that you understand the difference between the **input** and **output** directories.

 ### Metafields

-The `metafields` directory path reference is where you can provide **global** JSON metafield files that can synced to your Shopify store.
+The `metafields` directory path reference is where you can provide **global** JSON metafield files that can be synced to your Shopify store.
 Metafield sync capabilities provided by Syncify use a simple **directory** > **file** based approach.
-Sub-directory names represent a metafield `namespace` value and JSON file names contained within represent metafield `key` values.
+The sub-directory names represent a metafield `namespace` value and JSON file names contained within represent metafield `key` values.

 > Syncify will keep your remote and local metafield references aligned with one another and warn you when local versions do not match remote versions.
 This will help prevent you from overwriting changes that may have been applied by third-party apps or online within your store.